 Your library membership needs renewing every three years.
 If you provide an email address you will be sent two emails informing you that your membership is due to expire - one 21 days before expiry and one three days before expiry.

-We would like to send you occasional emails to keep you informed about the benefits of your library membership (e.g. new online resources, special promotions), events and activities happening at a library near you or to invite you to share your views on the library service and its future development.
+We would like to send you occasional emails to keep you informed about the benefits of your library membership (for example, new online resources, special promotions), events and activities happening at a library near you or to invite you to share your views on the library service and its future development.
 We do require you to opt-in for this service and that can be done by accessing the contact preferences section online at my library account, or in person by speaking to a member of staff or volunteer at any North Yorkshire library.
 These emails will only relate to North Yorkshire library matters and we will not share your details with third parties.
 You can opt out at any time by logging into your library account or contacting a North Yorkshire library.

 Privacy and our public network computers